NixOS/nix/doc/manual/src/contributing/cli-guideline.md

 This classification tries to separate commands in 3 categories in terms of their importance in regards to the new users.
 Users who are likely to be impacted the most by bad user experience.

-This does not mean that we will not take care of Tier3 commands, it means we will only put more helpful details for beginners into Tier1 commands.
+- **Main commands**

-- **Tier1**: Commands used for our main use cases and most likely used by new users.
-From Tier1 commands we expect attention to details, such as:
+  Commands used for our main use cases and most likely used by new users.
+We expect attention to details, such as:

     - Proper use of [colors](#colors), [emojis](#special-unicode-characters)
       and [aligning of text](#text-alignment).
     - [Autocomplete](#shell-completion) of options.